duttpathak/Linux-/README.md

 Linux is an open source OS.
 OS is the software that directly manages a system's hardware and resources, like CPU, memory, and storage.

+2 What is a linux distribution?

+Open-source project where all the coders and programmers are combined together andn make some chnages in the Linux kernel by compliling the codes and make it as a new Distro.

-2 What are the various styles (distributions) of Linux?
+3 What are the various distributions of Linux?
 ```
+Ubuntu
 Debian
 Fedora
-Ubuntu
+Linux Mint
+Cent OS
+Manjaro OS
+Elementory OS
+Zorin OS
+Open Suse
+Gentoo
+Arch Linux
+Kali Linux
+Parrot OS
 ```

-3 What command(s) can you run to identify the style of Linux?
+4 What command(s) can you run to identify the style of Linux?

 uname -a

-4 What is the Linux kernel?
+5 What is the Linux kernel?

 The Linux kernel is the main component of Linux OS and it handles the OS's primary function.
 It helps with communication between the user and hardware.

-5 How does the kernel differ from an OS?
+6 How does the kernel differ from an OS?

 An operating system is a system software that acts as the interface between the users and the machine, while a kernel is a part of the OS that converts user commands into machine language.

-6 What command(s) can you run to locate information on the kernel?
+7 What command(s) can you run to locate information on the kernel?

 uname -r or -a -a #shows the version of the linux kernel

-7 What is a kernel module?
+8 What is a kernel module?

 Kernel modules are pieces of code that can be loaded and unloaded into the kernel upon demand.
 They extend the functionality of the kernel without the need to reboot the system.

-8 How do you list all the kernel modules?
+9 How do you list all the kernel modules?

-lsmode
+lsmode (#use docker)

-9 What is a run-level in Linux?
+10 What is a run-level in Linux?

 A run level is a state of init and the whole system that defeines what system services are operating.
 They are identified by numbers.

-10 How many run-levels are there in Linux?
+11 How many run-levels are there in Linux?

 There are 7 run levels in Linux.